jbrussell/academic-kickstart/content/eilive2020/part2b_Tohoku2011.md

 # Listening to a M9.1 Earthquake

-Now, we will listen to the M9.1 that shook the earth on 9.
-The tabs on the following figure are ordered from furthest away from the source (over 10,000 miles) to closest (only a few hundred miles).
+Now, we will listen to the M9.1 that shook the earth on March 11, 2011.
+The tabs on the following figure are ordered from farthest away from the source (over 10,000 miles) to closest (only a few hundred miles).

 \